rzere/rzere.github.io/_posts/2016-05-08-course-timetabling.md

   - Course Timetabling
 ---

-We describe the design and implementation of a course timetabling system.
+We have designed and implementation of a course timetabling system.
 Our system models the timetabling problem as a vertex coloring of a weighted graph, where each edge has a two-component weight corresponding to the two objectives—minimizing conflict and creating compact schedules.

 Previous work by Wehrer and Yellen (Wehrer and Yellen 2014) resulted in a Java-based system that scheduled the Rollins College Science Division in 2011.
 (Rickman and Yellen 2014) built upon this framework to explore new scheduling algorithms.
 As a part of my Student-Faculty Collaborative Research program, (2016) we have reconstructed the system to be more efficient.

 <!--more-->